Skip to main content

 4 mentions Positive Neutral Negative

 Players find the grinding aspect of the game to be tedious and frustrating, often exacerbated by sluggish movement and poor camera design.
-While some games can be overcome with grinding and external resources, this particular game lacks a definitive endpoint, making the grinding feel even more pointless.
+While some games can be overcome with grinding and external resources, this particular game lacks a clear endpoint, making the grinding feel even more pointless.

 • “The sluggish movement and bad camera design make this game tedious and frustrating.”